favna/frontend-workshop/exercises/2_css-styling/README.md

 ## Hints

+1. Ideally you will do this exercise by running the application locally.
+However, if you face issues doing this you can follow this URL to do it online: https://codesandbox.io/s/2-css-styling-dm4whl

-1. If you already have NodeJS installed then you can start a server with live reloading by running the following command in the root directory of this repository:
+2. If you already have NodeJS installed then you can start a server with live reloading by running the following command in the root directory of this repository:

     ```bash
     npm run ex2
     ```

-2. It is recommended to download/clone this repository as a starting point for this exercise, the `index.html` and `index.css` files in this folder are already set up for you.
+3. It is recommended to download/clone this repository as a starting point for this exercise, the `index.html` and `index.css` files in this folder are already set up for you.

-3. You should not need to use any JavaScript for this exercise, only CSS.
+4. You should not need to use any JavaScript for this exercise, only CSS.

-4. You can keep the CSS code that is already provided in the `index.css` file.
+5. You can keep the CSS code that is already provided in the `index.css` file.
 This is code that isn't relevant for this exercise, but is here so your page is a bit easier to read.